iains/gcj/gcc/doc/install/host-target-specific-installation-notes-for-gcc.rst

 on x86 when the Solaris assembler is used, but can be enabled by configuring with :option:`--enable-libphobos`.
 Also, GDC 9.4.0 is required on x86, while GDC 9.3.0 is known to work on SPARC.

+GNU :command:'make' version 3.81 or later is required to build libjava with the Solaris linker.

 The versions of the GNU Multiple Precision Library (GMP), the MPFR library and the MPC library bundled with Solaris 11.3 and later are